 The Standard service allows a customer to

-pay with either PayPal or a credit or debit card.
+pay with either PayPal or a credit or a debit card.

 However, the checkout process is confusing.
 You will